suryateja010/openshift-may-2024/Day2/README.md

 mvn clean package
 ```

-Make sure to use upload the jar file found under target folder into openshift web console using deploy app via jar file.
+Make sure to use the jar file found under target folder into openshift web console using deploy app via jar file.